 NOTE: If Dog and Sentry are enabled at the same time, Sentry defaults to Disable Sentry Sounds to protect your pet.
-See Sentry Mode on page 164 for more information.
+See Sentry Mode on page 152 for more information.

 Live Camera view is now available if Sentry Mode or Dog Mode, or both, are enabled.
 When Sentry Mode is on, the cameras show a live view of the vehicle's surroundings.
 When Dog Mode is on, the interior cabin camera shows the inside of the vehicle so you can check on your pet at any time.
 If both are enabled, switch the camera views by touching the gray circles or the interior icon that correspond to different cameras on the mobile app.
-See Sentry Mode on page 164 for more information.
+See Sentry Mode on page 152 for more information.

-NOTE: Enabling the interior cabin camera for dog mode or Sentry requires the mobile app version 4.15.0 or higher.
+NOTE: Enabling the interior cabin camera for Dog or Sentry Mode requires the mobile app version 4.15.0 or higher.
+This feature is not supported in vehicles with Autopilot computer 2.0 or 2.5.
+Touch Controls > Software > Autopilot computer to find out which computer your vehicle has.

-NOTE: View Live Camera is limited to approximately one hour (or 15 minutes for some regions) of cumulative usage per day
+NOTE: View Live Camera is limited to approximately 15 minutes of cumulative usage per day.

 Camp allows you to power electronics through the USB ports and low voltage outlet in addition to maintaining the cabin temperature.
 The touchscreen remains on so you can play music, browse the internet, play games in the arcade, or watch shows in Tesla Theater.
 You can also control media and climate settings from a paired phone.
 Camp is ideal for remaining inside your vehicle, such as camping or staying with a child.
 While active, Sentry Mode and the vehicle alarm system are disabled.
+Walk-Away Door Lock is inactive.